rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 Parts of the documentation
 ..........................
 :New:

+   - The documentation of the :py:mod:`arithmetics` module has been reviewed and a bipolar {-1,0,1} encoding of *Bachet* numbers has been added by the way (see the :py:class:`arithmetics.BachetNumber` class).

    - The tutorial on :ref:`Computing a best choice recommendation <Rubis-Tutorial-label>` has been thoroughly reviewed and upgraded

    - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via big sparse outranking digraphs